keyxcode/fso-coursework/README.md

 # Same-origin policy and Cross-Origin Resrouce Sharing (CORS)

+- Same-origin policy is a set of rules implemented by _browsers_ to make it prevent a website from one URL's origin to access resources on a website from another URL's origin.
 - A URL's origin is defined by the combination of protocol (AKA scheme), hostname, and port.

   ````